 - Water

-As the ice melts, it will create a trail of water that it will slide around on.
-Your cat can bat at the ice or ping pong balls until the ice melts or they get all the water out.
-You can add a bit of catnip to entice them to play if needed.
+Regardless of which combination of fun your cat prefers, the ice will create a trail of water as it melts that it will slide around on.
+Your cat will bat at the ice as it slips around and it will move a bit on its own after it melts.
+You can add a bit of catnip to entice them to play to help get them in the mood if needed!

 Use Their Nose